anndonnelly/anndonnelly/README.md

 - 🔭 I’m currently working on improving my website clones to include more features.
 - 💬 Ask me about my projects and collaboration opportunities!
 - 📫 How to reach me: Please click on the links below found on "Contact Me!"
-- ⚡ Fun fact: I have ran marathons in Paris and Norway and hope to participate in the New York City one this year.
+- ⚡ Fun fact: I have ran marathons in Paris and Norway and hope to participate in the New York City marathon this year.

 ## Contact Me
 [![LinkedIn](https://img.shields.io/badge/linkedin-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/ann-donnelly/)